Shadow6363/Shadow6363.github.io/_posts/2015-11-09-water-meter.md

 <p>
 The Spark Core and the Photon are supposed to be interchangable so I dug out the old circuit, swapped the two chips, and uploaded the old code.
 The good people at Particle didn't lie.
 Things worked and I had a way to monitor the data, but I needed a way to collect and store it.
-I'd been looking into time series databases over the summer, and I was eager to try one of them out, meet <a href="https://influxdb.com/" target="_blank">InfluxDB</a>.
+I'd been looking into time series databases over the summer, and I was eager to try one of them out.
+Meet <a href="https://influxdb.com/" target="_blank">InfluxDB</a>.
 </p>

 <p>
 I figured I'd do something along the lines of having the Photon read the data, send it to some collection node with MQTT, and then store it in InfluxDB.
-The Spark Core and Photon still seem to struggle with MQTT though so I opted to instead just skip that step entirely.
+The Spark Core and Photon still seem to struggle with MQTT, though, so I instead opted to skip that step entirely.
 InfluxDB has an HTTP API, and the Photon can make HTTP requests, so I just had to combine the two, and the rest is history.
 It also conveniently interfaces extremely well with <a href="http://grafana.org/" target="_blank">Grafana</a>.
 </p>